Mondaugen’s Miscellany

 I am no expert on anything, but I read.
 Over 60 years ago, Thomas Kuhn’s woke us up to a fundamental way in which science works.
 Normal science works within a paradigm, a general system of understanding of how things work.
 Normal science involves discovery within the limits of its paradigm, however, in the process, discovers anomalies that don’t fit the paradigm.
 When enough anomalies accumulate, only revolutionary science can resolve them, producing a new paradigm that accounts for all the old data and the anomalies.
 Copernicus, Newton, Einstein, each offered us a new way to understand the universe, new paradigms that have been progressively more accurate in their ability to predict phenomena.

 We live in an era of normal science in which so many anomalies and paradoxes have accumulated, that it is all we can talk about.
 In the quantum realm, observations affect outcomes, entangled particles communicate with each other faster than the speed of light, and the future affects the past.
-We need revolutionary science, a new paradigm to make all of this “understandable” to us. it may all fit the Standard Model, but the Standard Model is incomprehensible.
+We need revolutionary science, a new paradigm to make all of this “understandable” to us.
+It may all fit the Standard Model, but the Standard Model is incomprehensible.

 No one discusses where the next paradigm shift has to come from.
 It seems so blinkingly obvious to me, a mere woodworker, that I can only assume the experts’ siloed expertise prevents them from asking it.
 And it’s just a question, a relatively simple one.

-It wasn’t long ago that Bill Clinton’s lawyers asked what “the definition of ‘is’ is” Please pause and let this sink in—just how fluid, changing, and open to interpretation even the most basic elements of language are.
-When we say “a photon is a particle and a wave” what the dipstick do we mean?
+Please pause and let this sink in—just how fluid, changing, and open to interpretation even the most basic elements of language are.
+When we say “a photon is a particle and a wave” what the in the eternal dipstick do we mean?
+How can this be “understanding” of any kind?

-Is this an artifact of an imperfect representational system in mathematics, or something else?
+Math is supposedly a pure language, and yet 1/3 + 1/3 + 1/3 = 1, while 1/3 = 0.33… and 0.33…+0.33…+0.33…=0.99… therefore 1 = 0.99… Is this an artifact of an imperfect representational system in mathematics, or something else?
 Our mind thinks of 0.99… as almost but not quite 1.
-But we are wrong to think that if our mathematical representation is accurate.
-What else in math is not quite what our mind thinks it is, and is this a failure of math and out thinking or an inadequate explanation of reality that match will eventually explain?
+What else in math is not quite what our mind thinks it is, and is this a failure of math and our thinking or an inadequate explanation of reality that match will eventually explain?

 How about it Mr. Tyson?
 Maybe ask the hard questions about “what is understanding” in science?
 But who would you ask who has looked into this as an expert?
+Bring a physicist, a linguist, and a cognitive neuroscientist together as a start, if their pride allowed them to truly aim to “undertsanding: how each of their fields affect the other’s work.

 Just askin’, as a complete non-expert.